 CONTROL AREA AND DATA EQUIPMENT

-[Note: Article III will need to be revised in the event Customer does not operate a control area.
-Customer needs to advise of its intentions concerning control area operations.]

-3.1 Control Area Equipment: Customer shall be responsible for the purchase, installation, upgrading, operation, maintenance, and replacement of all Data Acquisition Equipment, Metering Equipment, Protection Equipment, and any other associated equipment and software not presently installed, which may be required by either Party for Customer to implement and operate a single Control Area [for its Member Systems], in accordance with Good Utility Practice.
-All equipment installed or existing equipment utilized by Customer to establish and operate a single Control Area shall conform to Provider’s standards or practices.
-Provider shall have the right to review and approve, prior to its installation, such equipment and software as may be required in this Article IV to ensure conformance with Provider’s standards or practices.
+3.1 Control Area Equipment: Customer shall be responsible for the purchase, installation, upgrading, operation, maintenance, and replacement of all Data Acquisition Equipment, Metering Equipment, Protection Equipment, and any other associated equipment and software not presently installed, which may be required by either Party for Customer to implement or operate within a single Control Area, in accordance with Good Utility Practice.
+All equipment installed or existing equipment utilized by Customer to establish or operate within a single Control Area shall conform to Provider’s standards or practices.
+Provider shall have the right to review and approve, prior to its installation, such equipment and software as may be required in this Article III to ensure conformance with Provider’s standards or practices.

-3.2 Control Area Data: Customer shall incorporate the information obtained from Customer’s Metering Equipment and Data Acquisition Equipment into Customer’s Energy Control Center as the Customer determines to be necessary to incorporate its Members and their systems into a single Control Area operating within the Provider’s Transmission System consistent with the terms and conditions of the Tariff.
+3.2 Control Area Data: Customer shall incorporate the information obtained from Customer’s Metering Equipment and Data Acquisition Equipment into Customer’s Energy Control Center as the Customer determines to be necessary to incorporate its Members and their systems within a single Control Area operating within or connected with the Provider’s Transmission System consistent with the terms and conditions of the Tariff.

 3.3 Customer/Provider Data Link: The term the “Customer/Provider Data Link” as used in this Agreement shall refer to the direct communications link between Customer’s Energy Control Center and the Provider’s System’s Operations Control Center (“SOC”) that will enable the SOC to receive real-time telemetry and data from Customer’s Energy Control Center and Customer’s Energy Control Center to receive real-time telemetry and data from the SOC in accordance with Provider’s standards or practices.
 Provider shall have the right to inspect such equipment and software in order to assure conformance with Provider’s standards or practices.
 The selection of real-time telemetry and data to be received by Provider and Customer shall be at their reasonable discretion, as deemed necessary for reliability, security, economics, and/or monitoring of system operations.
 This telemetry includes, but is not limited to, loads, line flows, voltages, generator output, and breaker status at any of Customer’s transmission facilities.
 To the extent Provider or Customer require telemetry that is not available, Customer shall, at its own expense, install any Metering Equipment, Data Acquisition Equipment, or other equipment and software necessary for the telemetry to be received by Provider or Customer via the Customer/ Provider Data Link.
 Customer shall provide Provider via the Customer/Provider Data Link, at least once every one minute -- or at such other time interval as may be agreed to by the Operating Committee -- loads, line flows, voltages, generator outputs, breaker status, or other information that Provider deem necessary for providing service under the Tariff and this Agreement, and ensuring the security and reliability of the Transmission System.